 Stay and Play in Arizona

-Bright sunshine and clear weather make Arizona the perfect playground for your favorite outdoor activities before, or after, race day.
-Tee off on championship fairways, speedboat through colossal lakes, go from sun bathing to snow skiing in one day, then wake up and do it all over again.
+Bright sunshine and clear weather make Arizona the perfect playground for your favorite activities before, or after, race day.
+Tee off on championship fairways, indulge in massage and restorative spa treatments, go from sunbathing to snow skiing in one day, sightsee, experience local cuisine, then wake up and do it all over again.
 Wherever your sense of adventure leads you, you’ll always find yourself at the perfect destination.

 Looking to get out of the city and explore Arizona?
 Click here for day-trip ideas from Greater Phoenix, as well as several destinations worth traveling overnight for.